The Brand Blueprint: Creative Brief Builder

 Frequently Asked Questions

-Because 90% of design disasters happen when designers guess what you want instead of knowing what you need, this questionnaire is the difference between getting a logo that makes you money and getting one that makes you cringe every time you see it.
-Skip it, and you'll waste months going back and forth with revisions that could have been avoided in 20 minutes.
+Because 90% of design disasters happen when designers guess what you want instead of knowing what you need.
+This questionnaire is the difference between getting a logo that generates revenue and one that makes you cringe.
+Skip it, and you'll waste months on revisions that could have been avoided in 20 minutes.

 I don't have a quote yet.
 Should I still fill this out?